-Our vision is to advance the establishment of plastic-to-plastic CR, maximising the yield of plastic waste into new plastics as laid out in the Principles of this paper
+Our vision is to advance the establishment of plastic-to-plastic Py-CR, maximising the yield of plastic waste into new plastics as laid out in the Principles of this paper

-How Is the Recycled Content Tracked Through the Supply Chain?
+How is the Recycled Content Tracked Through the Supply Chain?

-The pyrolysis process outputs a synthetic oil with fractions that are suitable for plastic resin manufacturing (naphtha) and others that can be converted to fuels or other chemical applications.24 In at-scale plastic-to-plastic recycling, naphtha is inputted into industrial-scale petrochemical crackers where recycled feedstock is blended with virgin feedstock and the outputs can be used as feedstock to produce virgin quality PP and PE.
-Users of this recycled PP/PE can claim recycled content based on a robust mass balance certification which accounts for blending of virgin and recycled feedstocks in the plastic manufacturing process.25 In mass balancing, recycled content then allocated to certain products using a chain-of-custody protocol26, resembling how renewable electricity (or Fairtrade cocoa or FSC forestry) is allocated to different buyers.
-There is an ongoing, industry-wide discussion on how to standardise mass balancing to ensure stringent allocation rules, physical tracing, transparency, and a level playing field to build confidence in the approach.27
+The pyrolysis process outputs a synthetic oil with fractions that are suitable for plastic resin manufacturing (naphtha) and others that can be converted to fuels or other chemical applications.38 In at-scale plastic-to-plastic recycling, naphtha is inputted into industrial-scale petrochemical crackers where recycled feedstock is blended with virgin feedstock and the outputs can be used as feedstock to produce virgin quality PP and PE.
+Users of this recycled PP/PE can claim recycled content based on a robust mass balance certification which accounts for blending of virgin and recycled feedstocks in the plastic manufacturing process.39

+In mass balancing, recycled content then allocated to certain products using a chainof-custody protocol,40 resembling how renewable electricity (or Fairtrade cocoa or FSC forestry) is allocated to different buyers.
+The mass balance principle is not new in the chemical industry either.
+It has been used for years to introduce renewable feedstocks into chemical production.
+What is new is applying mass balance specifically to recycling.
+There is an ongoing, industry-wide discussion on how to standardise mass balancing to ensure stringent allocation rules, physical tracing, transparency, and a level playing field to build confidence in the approach.41A credible mass balance protocol is critical to enable pyrolysis-based plastic-to-plastic CR to develop at scale.
+Through mass balance, existing infrastructure can be modified, and we can administratively track recycle materials co-processed together with virgin feedstock.